archtutorials-adelaide/extreme_territories/_posts/How_to_import_shapefiles_Grasshopper.md

 In this tutorial we are going to explore how we can import vector and features data from a shapefile into a Grasshopper definition using [Urbano](https://www.food4rhino.com/app/urbano) plugin.

-## Installing software dependencies for the tutorial
+## Installing software dependencies for this tutorial